elastic/connectors/docs/DEVELOPING.md

 ##### `password`

-The password of the account to be used for the ServiceNow.
+The password of the account used for ServiceNow.

 ##### `services`

-Comma-separated list of Services to fetch data from ServiceNow.
-If the value is `*`, the connector will fetch data from list of basic services provided by ServiceNow: `Users`, `Incidents`, `Request Items`, `Knowledge Articles`, `Change Requests`.
+Comma-separated list of services to fetch data from ServiceNow.
+If the value is `*`, the connector will fetch data from the list of basic services provided by ServiceNow: `Users`, `Incidents`, `Request Items`, `Knowledge Articles`, `Change Requests`.
 Default value is `*`.
 Examples:

   - `Incident, User`
   - `*`

 ##### `retry_count`

-The number of retry attempts after failed request to ServiceNow.
+The number of retry attempts after a failed request to ServiceNow.
 Default value is `3`.

 ##### `concurrent_downloads`